 Once approved, domestic manufacturers would not have to pay assessments to the Board for the applicable fiscal year.
-Approved importers would have their assessments as collected by Customs refunded by the Board within 60 calendar days after receipt of such assessments by the Board.
+Approved importers would present a copy of the certificate to Customs.
+If accepted by Customs, such imported softwood lumber would not be subject to assessments.
+If Customs collects the assessment, the Board would refund such importers their assessments no later than 60 calendar days after receipt of such assessments by the Board.
 No interest would be paid on the assessments collected by Customs.

-Manufacturers for the U.S. market who did not apply to the Board for an exemption and domestically shipped or imported less than 15 million board feet of softwood lumber during the fiscal year would receive a refund from the Board for the applicable assessments within 30 calendar days after the end of the fiscal year.
+Manufacturers for the U.S market who did not apply to the Board for an exemption and domestically shipped or imported less than 15 million board of softwood lumber during the fiscal year would receive a refund from the Board for the applicable assessments within 30 calendar days after the end of the fiscal year.
 Board staff would determine the assessments paid and refund the domestic manufacturer accordingly.
 On the other hand, manufacturers for the U.S. market who receive an exemption certificate but domestically ship or import more than 15 million board feet of softwood lumber during the fiscal year would have to pay the Board the applicable assessments owed within 30 calendar days after the end of the fiscal year and submit any necessary reports to the Board.

-If an entity is a domestic manufacturer and importer of softwood lumber, such entity's domestic shipments and imports would count towards the 15 million board footexemption.
+If an entity is a domestic manufacturer and importer of softwood lumber, such entity's domestic shipments and imports together would count towards the 15 million board footexemption.
 For example, if an entity domestically ships 12 million board feet and imports 10 million board feet during a fiscal year, the entity would pay assessments on 7 million board feet of softwood lumber.